bdharrington7/nodebb-plugin-import-vanilla/README.md

 ### Why is it even a NodeBB plugin?

-it doesn't really need to be, nor that you can use it within NodeBB it self, but, having this as a plugin have few benefits:
+It doesn't really need to be, nor that you can use it within NodeBB itself, but, having this as a plugin have few benefits:
 * a nodebb- namespace, since you can't really use it for anything else
 * it can easily `require` NodeBB useful tools, currently